Pragati2307/Pragati2307/README.md

 - 👋 Hi, I’m @Pragati2307
-- 👀 I’m interested in Software Progamming
+- 📊 I’m interested in Data Analytics and Business Intelligence
-- 🌱 I’m currently learning DSA and Web Development
+- 🌱 I’m currently learning Python for Data Analysis, SQL, and Tableau
-- 💞️ I’m looking to collaborate on Web projects
+- 💡 I’m looking to collaborate on analytics projects and data visualization tasks
 - 📫 How to reach me pragatiagarwal2304@gmail.com

 <!---